ncsu-swat/msr4flakiness/README.md

   $> ./createvenv

-Steps:

-1. The file /output/issues.txt lists the GitHub issues related to flaky tests that we downloaded with the script mine.py.
+* The file /output/issues.txt lists the GitHub issues related to flaky tests downloaded with the script mine.py.
+You don't need to run this script again unless you want to change the selection criterion.

-2. The files under the directory /data correspond to the body of the flaky tests for the issues from /output/issues.txt.
+* The files under the directory /data correspond to the body of the flaky tests for the issues from /output/issues.txt.
 These files were extracted manually.

-3. The script find_features.py processes the files under the directory data to produce a list of words which are more common across tests.
+* The script find_features.py processes the files under the directory data to produce a list of words which are more common across tests.